ezzarghili/recaptcha-go/README.md

 }
 // proceed
 ```
+Note that as recaptcha v3 use score for challenge validation, if no threshold option is set the **default** value is `0.5`

-For specific options use the `VerifyWithOptions` method
+For specific options use the `VerifyWithOptions` method.
 Available options for the v3 api are:

 ```go